emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/13-vector-shapefile-attributes-in-r.md

 based on a default color order.
 If we don't like those default colors, we can create a vector of colors - one for each feature.

-First we will check how many unique levels our factor has:
+First we will check how many unique line types there are:

 ```r